AllenHo2/AllenHo2/README.md

 # 🐵 Allen 🐵

+** `Student (Software Engineer/Developer)` **

+I'm a 2nd year student at the University of San Francisco and I love to create new websites and apps in my free time!

 <!--
 **AllenHo2/AllenHo2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.